pmndrs/react-three-fiber/readme.md

 #### Is it slower than raw Threejs?

 Rendering performance is up to Threejs and the GPU, react-three-fiber drives a renderloop outside of React without overhead.
-React is otherwise very efficient in building and updating component-trees in scale, which could allow it to potentially outperform raw Threejs.
-Reacts advantages become more [prevalent](https://twitter.com/0xca0a/status/1199997552466288641) in concurrent mode and under extreme load.
+React is otherwise very efficient in building and updating component-trees, which could allow it to potentially outperform manual apps at scale.

 # What it looks like ...